FindMySchool LogoFindMySchool

 Reception admissions are coordinated through Kent County Council, via the standard Reception Common Application Form route, with the school also requiring its own supplementary information form and, where relevant, evidence such as a baptism certificate or other faith reference.

 Demand is meaningful.
-In the latest admissions dataset provided, there were 61 applications for 30 offers, which is about 2.03 applications per place.
-That level of competition usually means the details matter: priority categories, faith evidence where applicable, and submitting the right documents on time.
+That level of competition usually means the details matter: priority categories, faith evidence where applicable, and submitting the right documents by the 15 January 2027 deadline.

 The school runs a nursery class from age 3 and explicitly notes that Kent’s Reception entry criteria do not apply to nursery admission.
 Applications are made directly to the school, and the school indicates that applications are processed in January or February before a September start.
 Crucially, a nursery place does not guarantee a Reception place.